 He is the recipient of two of the oldest and most venerated lineages of traditional shakuhachi, which can be traced back to the Zen Buddhist komusô, or “priests of nothingness” of the Edo period in Japan.
 In 1980, he became the first non-Japanese to attain the rank of dai shihan or Grand Master.

 Riley is a consummate teacher, performer and collaborator with other musicians of all genres.

 Riley’s music is meditation.
 He frequently gives benefit concerts for Zen Buddhist groups worldwide.
 His music has been used worldwide in yoga and tai chi classes, and by massage, acupuncture, and other bodywork therapists.
-Many of his albums are particularly valued by mothers and mothers-to-be and by their midwives and others working in pre- and post-natal care.
+Many of his albums are particularly valued by by mothers, mothers-to-be, midwives and others working in pre- and post-natal care.

 For more information, please visit http://rileylee.net/